George H. Roach: Service in the West

 Roach was recommended by the colonel of the 26th Illinois for a regular commission in the U.S. Army, and on the recommendation of Attorney General George Henry Williams, he was commissioned as a second lieutenant in the 17th U.S. Infantry, on October 1, 1873, and was stationed at Fort Abraham Lincoln on the western frontier.
 He would serve in Dakota Territory for the next thirteen years.
 He participated in the Black Hills Expedition of 1874 led by Lieutenant Colonel George Armstrong Custer that set off the Black Hills gold rush and sparked the Great Sioux War of 1876.
-By October 1875, George was stationed at Standing Rock Agency.
-From April 20-November 22, 1876, Roach was assigned as commanding officer of a detachment of Indian scouts.
-In 1886, he was transferred to Fort D. A. Russell in Wyoming Territory and later served on the Pine Ridge Indian Reservation during the Ghost Dance War.
+By October 1875, Roach was stationed at Standing Rock Agency.
+From April 20-November 22, 1876, he was assigned as commanding officer of a detachment of Indian scouts.
+In 1886, Roach transferred to Fort D. A. Russell in Wyoming Territory and later served on the Pine Ridge Indian Reservation during the Ghost Dance War.
 He was promoted to major of the 17th U.S. Infantry.

 In the aftermath of the Battle of the Little Bighorn, his wife Flora Elsie Roach came into possession of a 7th U.S. Cavalry guidon captured by Lakota people at the battle.
 According to Roach's son Leon, either an Indian woman or a young Indian boy encamped at Standing Rock Agency in Dakota Territory gave her the guidon.
 Most Indians associated with the Standing Rock Agency were Hunkpapa Lakota who had received the brunt of Major Marcus Reno's attack on the village.
 This rare artifact is currently in possession of the South Dakota State Historical Society.